s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

-# Relations in Silverstripe ORM
+# Relations in Silverstripe's ORM

 ## Introduction

 Life is full of relations.
 We're born as siblings of our parents, have friends and school-mates, and later relations to business partners or the loved one we marry.
-And there are that technical relations between different sets of informations we store in our database.
-Member records, image galleries, customer data, shop orders, etc. One thing I really love about Silverstripe is, that it helps me to model these relations with its very good ORM.
+And there are that technical relations between different sets of information we store in our database.
+Member records, image galleries, customer data, shop orders, etc. One thing I really love about Silverstripe CMS is, that it helps me to model these relations with its very good ORM.
 I can concentrate on the objects I want to model and the framework does everything needed in the database: creating tables, adding fields and indexes, querying for results etc...

 Of course, you should know how databases work to understand what's going on under the hood when you use tools that help you with the model.
-For me it's good that I don't have to deal with that all the time.
-This way I can concentrate on the business logic and finish my projects faster with less errors.
+For me, it's good that I don't have to deal with that all the time.
+This way I can concentrate on the business logic and finish my projects faster with fewer errors.

+All data tables in Silverstripe CMS are defined as subclasses of `DataObject`.
+Each `DataObject` instance represents a single row in a database table, following the "Active Record" design pattern.
+(See [documentation: Data Model and ORM](https://docs.silverstripe.org/en/4/developer_guides/model/data_model_and_orm/))

-Let's dig into the possible relation types and how they are managed in Silverstripe:
+Let's dig into the possible relation types, how they are managed in Silverstripe CMS and how we can extend an existing installation with our own model:

 ## One to One: exclusive relation

 We start with the 1:1 relations (one to one).
-Its use case is a bit special and you might not use it too often.
+Its use case is a bit special, and you might not use it too often.

 You can use it if you need really exclusive relations.
 E.g. you want to store additional data for a `Member` outside the `Member`table, either to keep things seperated or when you hit limits of your database, like maximum column